 Frequently Challenged Books

-The ALA's Office for Intellectual Freedom (OIF) receives reports from libraries, schools, and the media on attempts to ban books in communities across the country.
+ALA's Office for Intellectual Freedom (OIF) receives reports from libraries, schools, and the media on attempts to ban books in communities across the country.
 We compile lists of challenged books in order to inform the public about censorship efforts that affect libraries and schools.
-Explore the following pages for listings of banned/challenged books:

-We do not claim comprehensiveness in recording challenges as research suggests that for each challenge reported there are as many as four or five that go unreported.
-In addition, OIF has only been collecting data about banned banned books since 1990, so we do not have any lists of frequently challenged books or authors before that date.
+By Decade: Investigate the 100 most frequently challenged books for 1990-1999 and 2000-2009.
+OIF has only been collecting data about banned books since 1990, so we don’t have any lists of frequently challenged books or authors before that date.

 By Year: These annual bibliographies, written by Robert P. Doyle, include information on books that are challenged, restricted, removed, or banned.
 The current issue is available on the ALA Store.

 Children’s Books: A common reason given for challenging a book is “unsuited/inappropriate for age group.”
 Authors such as Alvin Schwartz, Mildred D. Taylor and Roald Dahl are listed more than once on this list of 130 frequently challenged children’s books.